jmcnamara/XlsxWriter/dev/docs/source/tutorial03.rst

 The main change in our example program is the addition of date handling.
 As we saw above Excel stores dates as numbers.
-XlsxWriter makes the required conversion if the date and time are Python :class:`datetime.datetime` objects.
+XlsxWriter makes the required conversion if the date and time are Python :mod:`datetime` objects.
 To convert the date strings in our example to ``datetime.datetime`` objects we use the :meth:`datetime.strptime <datetime.datetime.strptime>` function.
 We then use the :func:`write_datetime()` function to write it to a file.
 However,